Exploring Training and Inference Scaling Laws in Generative Retrieval: Abstract

 \section{Abstract}

-Generative retrieval has emerged as a novel paradigm that leverages large language models (LLMs) to autoregressively generate document identifiers.
-Although promising, the mechanisms that underpin its performance and scalability remain largely unclear.
-We conduct a systematic investigation of \textbf{training and inference scaling laws} in generative retrieval, exploring how model size, training data scale, and inference-time compute jointly influence retrieval performance.
-To address the lack of suitable metrics, we propose a novel evaluation measure inspired by contrastive entropy and generation loss, providing a continuous performance signal that enables robust comparisons across diverse generative retrieval methods.
-Our experiments show that n-gram-based methods demonstrate strong alignment with both training and inference scaling laws, especially when paired with larger LLMs.
-Furthermore, increasing inference computation yields substantial performance gains, revealing that generative retrieval can significantly benefit from higher compute budgets at inference.
+Generative retrieval reformulates retrieval as an autoregressive generation task, where large language models (LLMs) generate target documents directly from a query.
+As a novel paradigm, the mechanisms that underpin its performance and scalability remain largely unexplored.
+We systematically investigate \textbf{training and inference scaling laws} in generative retrieval, exploring how model size, training data scale, and inference-time compute jointly influence performance.
+We propose a novel evaluation metric inspired by contrastive entropy and generation loss, providing a continuous performance signal that enables robust comparisons across diverse generative retrieval methods.
+Our experiments show that n-gram-based methods align strongly with training and inference scaling laws.
+We find that increasing model size, training data scale, and inference-time compute all contribute to improved performance, highlighting the complementary roles of these factors in enhancing generative retrieval.
 Across these settings, LLaMA models consistently outperform T5 models, suggesting a particular advantage for larger decoder-only models in generative retrieval.
-Taken together, our findings underscore that model sizes, data availability, and inference computation interact to unlock the full potential of generative retrieval, offering new insights for designing and optimizing future systems.
+Our findings underscore that model sizes, data availability, and inference computation interact to unlock the full potential of generative retrieval, offering new insights for designing and optimizing future systems.
 We release code at \href{https://github.com/HongruCai/SLGR}{SLGR GitHub repository}.

 \ccsdesc[500]{Information systems~Retrieval models and ranking}

 \keywords{Generative Retrieval, Neural Scaling Law, Large Language Models}